wtbht-2023/GFMMP/README.md

 * genus_data.txt: the relative abundance of genera data of each individuals in 15 provinces.
 * metadata.txt: the variance of this study.

+## 8.Mediation analysis
+The mediation analysis among geography, food and genera data, and all data we used were Normalized.
+We uses the glm model and mediate function to structure a model with the food as the mediator.
+### Data files:
+* mediation.r: the mediation analysis among geography, food and genera data.
+* food_data_use.txt: the food information, the rows are samples and the columns are the food factors.
+* genus_use_data.txt: the relative abundance of genera data of each samples.
+* geography_info_use.txt: the Latitude and Longitude information of each samples.
+* metadata_general_use.txt: the Gender and Age information of each samples, which as the corrected factors.

+## 9.Heatmap
+The relationship among food, genera and metabolite.
+The correlation coefficient (cor) and significance p-value between food and metabolite, genera and metabolite, were obtained through Spearman correlation analysis.
+The results among the three are drawn through ComplexHeatmap package.

+### Data files:
+* heatmap.r: the heatmap results among food, genera and metabolite.
+* cor_food_metabolite.txt: the cor value between food and metabolite.
+* cor_food_metabolite_q005.txt: the filtered results of cor value, p-value and adjusted p-value with adjusted p-value < 0.05 between food and metabolite.
+* cor_genus_metabolite.txt: the cor value between genera and metabolite.
+* cor_genus_metabolite_q005.txt: the filtered results of cor value, p-value and adjusted p-value with adjusted p-value < 0.05 between genera and metabolite.
+* q_food_metabolite.txt: the adjusted p-value between food and metabolite.
+* q_genus_metabolite.txt: the adjusted p-value between genera and metabolite.

+## 10.Envfit
+The envfit analysis between age group and genera which was filtered in maaslin analysis.
+We use the envfit function of vegan package to filter the genera which related to age group, and the fastspar software to calculate the correlation among genera.
+The corrplot function of corrplot package to show the results.
+### Data files:

+* envfit.r：the envfit analysis between age group and genera and the results picture.
+* age_info.txt: the age group of samples.
+* envfit_pvalue.txt: the p-value of envfit results between age group and genera.
+* envfit_pvalue_005.txt: the filtered results with p-value = 0.05.
+* fastspar_data.txt：the fastspar results among genera.
+* genus_data.txt：the relative abundance of genera data of each samples.

+## 11.RF
+The randomForest analysis is carried out according to differential genera which filtered with MaAsLin analysis, and the leave-one-out cross validation is used to predict the age of each individual.
+Furthermore, the regression results between the actual age and the predicted age are displayed.

+### Data files:
+* RF.r: the randomForest analysis and the results picture.
+* Age_info.txt: the age information of samples.
+* genus_data.txt: the relative abundance of differential genera data of each samples.

 ## Attention